Get exclusive first access to the latest news,

 At each of the six World Series stops, the teams play out a tournament, where they are assigned a point total based on how they finish.
 The HSBC World Rugby Sevens Series is culminated with a champion being crowned at the end of the season based on total Series points combined across the six tournaments.

-There are 11 ‘core’ teams participating at each round of the Series including: New Zealand, Australia, Canada, Russia, England, Spain, USA, Fiji, France, Brazil and Ireland.
-The twelfth team is invitational.
+There are 10 ‘core’ teams participating at each round of the Series including: New Zealand, Australia, Canada, England, Spain, USA, Fiji, France, Brazil and Ireland.
+The eleventh and twelfth teams are invitational.

 About the game